-Talking about sexual issues with a child is a sensitive matter and is best undertaken by someone who has a trusting relationship with the child.
+Talking about sexual issues with a child is a sensitive matter and best undertaken by someone who has a trusting relationship with the child.

-Child protection workers should also explain to the child our responsibility to advise the WA Police if there is reasonable belief that a criminal act has occurred or is occurring in relation to the sexual activity.
+You should also explain to the child our responsibility to advise the WA Police if there is reasonable belief that a criminal act has occurred or is occurring in relation to the sexual activity.

-Child protection workers should use the following strategies to minimise the opportunity for false accusations:
+Use the following strategies to minimise the opportunity for false accusations: